mattmohandiss/cube/cube/ARCHITECTURE.md

 The module serves as a core building block of the 3D visualization system, providing the data structures and algorithms needed to represent cubes with proper depth and perspective effects.
 It abstracts the complexities of 3D geometry while offering a clean interface for the rest of the application.

-The module focuses on cube data representation, leaving all rendering operations to the dedicated renderer module which uses GPU-accelerated rendering via GLSL shaders with hardware instancing.
+The module focuses on cube data representation and implements a cube-specific renderer that follows the renderer module's interfaces.
+This way, the cube module contains all cube-specific logic, while the renderer module handles the mechanics of rendering.

 ## Module Structure

-The cube module is divided into two logical components, each with a specific responsibility:
+The cube module is divided into three logical components, each with a specific responsibility:

 1. **Core**: Manages basic cube properties, creation, and initialization.
 Handles the fundamental data structures that represent a cube and provides the public API for cube instantiation.
 2. **Geometry**: Handles cube vertices, faces, and visibility calculations.
 Implements the mathematical operations for determining cube structure and which faces should be visible.
+3. **Rendering**: Implements the shape renderer interface for cubes, handling cube-specific mesh generation, instance data creation, and the rendering process.

 ## Key Features / Algorithms